jussiniinikoski/cognito-user-shell/README.md

 # cognito-user-shell
-## Extendable shell/CLI tool with AWS Cognito authentication
+## Extendable Python shell/CLI tool/API client with AWS Cognito authentication
+Example package shows how you can expand and implement your own tools.

+Install with `pip install cognito_user_shell`